emqx/emqx-docs/en_US/advanced/acl-file.md

     * `deny`
 - The second position of the tuple indicates the user to which the rule takes effect.
 The format that can be used is:
     * `{user, "dashboard"}`：The rule only takes effect for users whose Username  is dashboard
-    * `{clientid, "dashboard"}`：The rule only takes effect for users whose ClientId is dashboard
+    * `{client, "dashboard"}`：The rule only takes effect for users whose ClientId is dashboard
     * `{ipaddr, "127.0.0.1"}`：The rule only takes effect for users whose Source Address is "127.0.0.1"
     * `all`：The rule takes effect for all users
 - The third position of the tuple indicates the operation controlled by the rule with the possible value: